 Your doctor may suggest prescription creams and other treatments to improve the look of your skin.
 Laser therapy or chemical peels can be helpful to some people.
 Injectable fillers can smooth the hollows that cause shadows.
 Other options are platelet-rich plasma injections and surgery to reduce puffy lids.

-Mild to moderate dark circles often respond well to simple and inexpensive treatments, such as:
+Mild to moderate dark circles often respond well to habits and home remedies, such as:

-- Cold.
-Dilated under-eye blood vessels may contribute to dark circles under your eyes.
-Try holding a cold compress, a chilled teaspoon or a bag of frozen peas wrapped in a soft cloth against the area to make these vessels constrict.
+- Putting something cold on the undereye area.
+Visible blood vessels may contribute to dark circles under your eyes.
+Try holding a cold, wet cloth against the area to help shrink the blood vessels.
+Or use a cold teaspoon or a bag of frozen peas wrapped in a soft cloth.

-- Extra sleep.
-Although short nights don't usually cause under-eye circles, a lack of sleep may make shadows and circles you already have more obvious.
+- Sleeping more.
+Although short nights alone don't usually cause undereye circles, a lack of sleep may make shadows and circles you already have more obvious.

 - Friedmann DP, et al. Dark circles: Etiology and management options.
 Clinics in Plastic Surgery.
 2015;42:33.